Minnesota Landlord-Tenant Law

 There are four reasons a landlord may file for eviction in Minnesota.
-The four reasons include failure to pay rent, violation of the lease agreement, end of lease term, and illegal activity.
+The four reasons include nonpayment of rent, violation of the lease agreement, end of lease term, and illegal activity.
 Depending on the violation, the landlord must give the tenant notice that they have broken the lease and anywhere from seven to 30 days to cure their violation.

-If the tenant fails to cure or move out, the landlord may file a complaint with the court, which will then be served to the tenant within 24 hours.
+If the renter fails to cure or end their tenancy, the landlord may file a complaint with the court, which will then be served to the tenant within 24 hours.
 The eviction hearing will then be held five to 14 days after the tenant has been served.